sarnold/foss-2017-presentations/scale/handson_iot.rst

 also need a Software Development Kit (or SDK).
 Sometimes you can live with either the compiler runtime and/or libc, but a good set of libraries with documented interfaces is always a Good Thing.
-Depending on the target board there is typically a vendor SDK several open source alternatives.
+Depending on the target board there is typically a vendor SDK and (hopefully) several open source alternatives.

 * `AVR-Ada Blog`_ by Tero Koskinen